web-id-fr/mario/README.md

 They will be used to set your user in git config and also to push a ssh key to be authenticated in github.

+## Custom aliases and scripts

+### Scripts

+* relou : quickly find what is taking space in your current directory

+### Zsh aliases

+### Git aliases

+* st : a simpler display of git status
+* amend : git commit --amend --no-edit
+* rebase-main : git pull --rebase origin main
+* pushu : push a new branch to origin and tracks it
+* mvi : rename a file with case sensivity (ex: git mv abc ABC, does not work by default with git)
+* previous : go back by one commit (useful for workshops)
+* next : go to the next commit (useful for workshops)
+* date : got to a date "YYYY-MM-DD" in current branch history

 ## Old README bellow 👇

 This is my Mac OS setup with Ansible